 - Finally, see how it does against Reputation (r=.82), which suggests it is important, but not at the expense of other KPIs.
-If you love an ad, but have no idea who the advertiser was or what it said, you've got a problem.
+If you love an ad, but have no idea who the advertiser was or what it said, you've got a problem in ROI and ROAS.

-Our good friend Will Burns of Ideasicle and Forbes ranted about likeability vs effectiveness in his February 22nd blog, "The Data is Depressing: Very Few Super Bowl Spots Were Likable and Effective."
+Our good friend Will Burns of Ideasicle and Forbes ranted about likeability vs effectiveness in his February 22nd blog, "The Data is Depressing: Very Few Super Bowl Spots Were Likeable and Effective."

 For this story, we measured all 61 ads against 14 Key Performance Indicators and contrasted Likeability scores as measured by USA Today against the ABX Index (which is our overall measure of ad effectiveness).
 Will quoted ABX President Gary Getto in summarizing the results, "Likability was wrong 54% of the time."
 In fact, some of the ads that scored poorly on Likability were still effective.

-Bottom line: $100 million was "flushed down the toilet" due to ad ineffectiveness for Super Bowl 2016.
+Bottom line: $100 million was "flushed down the toilet" or in advertising spend due to ad ineffectiveness for Super Bowl 2016.
 Ouch.
 (Click the chart for a larger version).